anidaduharkic/Inviguard-issues/README.md

 #### 4.4 Inventory Management Page https://github.com/anidaduharkic/Inviguard-issues/issues/5#issue-2183744459

-In order to aquire the right information on the warehouse and the materials stored in it, the user navigates to the inventory page where the materials are listed in different categories along with the acording price, quantity and supplier.
-Also, the materials are provided with a code, name, description, picture and place where it is stored.
+In order to aquire the right information on the warehouse and the materials stored in it, the user navigates to the inventory page where the materials are according to its id, name and quantity.
 The inventory page will also give the user the ability to enter new products to be stored and also update or delete existing ones.

 #### 4.5 Order Management Page https://github.com/anidaduharkic/Inviguard-issues/issues/10#issue-2183882523